Citizenship in the American and Global Polity

 - third, to translate ideas into action suitable to the challenges of our age.

 Founded by Douglass Cater, then president of Washington College, and Josiah Bunting III, then president of Hampden-Sydney College, the Wye Faculty Seminar began as a pilot program in August 1983, when five small liberal arts colleges—Washington, Hampden-Sydney, Hood, Sweet Briar and Spelman—sent twenty professors to participate in an experimental, round-table discussion of “Citizenship and the American Polity.”
 Upon the retirement of Douglass Cater from Washington College and Josiah Bunting’s assumption as headmaster at the Lawrenceville School, the Association of American Colleges and Universities and The Aspen Institute agreed to co-sponsor the Wye Faculty Seminar in 1991.
 This established partnership ensures that the Wye Faculty Seminar will remain unmatched in its power to provide professors teaching in the nation’s liberal arts colleges and universities the opportunity to come together for a week of intellectual dialogue.

-Once the nominee(s )have been notified by their sponsoring CAO the nominee(s) should complete the on-line application form before March 14, 2014 by clicking above ">APPLY NOW".
+Once the nominee(s )have been notified or approved by their sponsoring CAO the nominee(s) should complete the on-line application form before March 6, 2015 by clicking above ">APPLY NOW".

 Each college or university is required to provide travel costs and a participation fee of $2,950 for each Fellow.
 The fee includes tuition, lodging, meals, social events, and the seminar readings that are sent to participants well in advance of the seminar.
 Payment by check is preferred although the Institute will accept major credit cards.
 Limited scholarship funds are available in cases of special need.

 For further information, contact: Charlene Costello, Senior Coordinator, phone 410-820-5374, fax 410-827-9182, or email@example.com.